-1. Based on the following overhead view diagram, which way is the longshore current moving?
+- 1. Based on the following overhead view diagram, which way is the longshore current moving?

+- a. left to right

+- b. right to left

 - 2. A seismograph station at Northridge, CA records an earthquake magnitude of 6.7.
 The magnitude recorded at a seismograph station in La Cañada, CA will be

 - a. more than at Northridge

 - b. less than at Northridge

 - c. the same as at Northridge

 - d.
 There is not enough information to answer this question.